phpredis/phpredis/README.markdown

 ### setnx
 -----
-Set the string value in argument as value of the key if the key doesn't already exist in the database.
+_**Description**_: Set the string value in argument as value of the key if the key doesn't already exist in the database.

 ##### *Parameters*
 *key*